First Indochina War: Renewed French success (January–June 1951)

 A new French commander in chief and high commissioner, General Jean Marie de Lattre de Tassigny, was appointed in December 1950.
-With him began the construction of a defensive line of fortifications from Hanoi to the Gulf of Tonkin, around the Red River Delta, to protect Tonkin against a possible Chinese invasion and prevent Việt Minh infiltration.
+With him began the construction of a defensive line of fortifications around the Red River Delta, to protect against Việt Minh incursions and against a possible Chinese invasion.
 It became known as the De Lattre Line.
 In 1950 and 1951, de Lattre implemented scorched earth tactics in an effort to limit Việt Minh access to food and other supplies.
 French forces burned crops in areas of Việt Minh activity.
 These tactics increased the anger of the Vietnamese people against the French and were a strategic failure.

 In late 1950 Giáp decided to go on a "general counteroffensive", seeking the final defeat of the French.
 On January 13, 1951, he moved the 308th and 312th Divisions, with more than 20,000 men, to attack Vĩnh Yên, 30 miles (48 km) northwest of Hanoi, which was manned by 6,000 French troops.
 Considered the first set-piece battle of the war, the Vietnamese saw initial success, although as the battle progressed, French aerial supremacy proved decisive as reinforcements flew in from the rest of Indochina and all available aircraft capable of dropping bombs was utilized to carry out what would be the largest aerial bombardment of the war.
 By noon of January 17, Giáp's troops withdrew in defeat.
 The Vietnamese had suffered 5,000–6,000 deaths and 500 combatants were captured.